‘Remembrance Day Family Concert’

 – towards a review

-If you missed the evening outdoor concert at Kangaroo Point Cliffs Park on Remembrance Day 2016 (11 November) – preferring instead to sit in front of the idiot box – then you missed something truly beautiful and unique.
+IF you missed last night’s outdoor concert at Kangaroo Point Cliffs Park – preferring instead to sit in front of the idiot box – then you missed something truly beautiful and unique.

 Imagine, if you will, a perfect evening with a light, warm breeze.